Steve Cherry: Later career

 Cherry signed for Glenn Roeder's Watford in July 1995 on a £30,000 a-year salary, with a £15,000 signing-on fee.
 He had received offers from Norwegian club Tromsø and a club in Hong Kong but decided to remain in England.
 He featured in just four First Division matches in the 1995–96 season as Kevin Miller was Watford's regular custodian.
 Cherry left Vicarage Road to return to former club Plymouth Argyle on a three-month loan starting in February, in a move that reunited him with former boss Neil Warnock.
 He played 19 games for the club and kept a clean sheet for Plymouth in the Third Division play-off final at Wembley, as his team won promotion with a 1–0 victory over Darlington.

-Cherry then moved on to Rotherham United, after being offered a two-year contract on £400-a-week (with a £20,000 signing-on fee) at the Don Valley Stadium by management duo Archie Gemmill and John McGovern.
-However Danny Bergara replaced Gemmill and McGovern as manager before the start of the season, and signed goalkeeper Kevin Pilkington on loan from Manchester United.
+Cherry then moved on to Rotherham United, after being offered a two-year contract on £400-a-week (with a £20,000 signing-on fee) at Millmoor by management duo Archie Gemmill and John McGovern.
+However, Danny Bergara replaced Gemmill and McGovern as manager before the start of the season, and signed goalkeeper Kevin Pilkington on loan from Manchester United.
 Cherry started the 1996–97 season in goal as the team picked up just two points from their opening eight league games, with Pilkington taking his first-team place in October.
 Cherry played 23 league and cup games for the "Millers", before leaving the club by mutual consent in January.
 He went on to play on a part-time basis for Kettering Town after being contacted by manager Steve Berry.
 He turned down an offer from Bolton Wanderers manager Colin Todd to be the club's third-choice goalkeeper and instead joined Kettering's Conference rivals Rushden & Diamonds in March 1997 on wages of £400-a-week, with a £20,000 signing-on fee.
 He played ten games for the Diamonds at the end of the 1996–97 season as the ambitious newly formed club began to build a strong squad under the ownership of Max Griggs.